tijlp/Quadsphere_addon/readme.md

 I usually do this with hardOps/spherecast but it's an extra step, and this shape should really be inside Blender by default!

-EDIT: You can do the same with 'Extra Objects" addon that comes with Blender.
+EDIT: You add a quadsphere with 'Extra Objects" addon that comes with Blender.
-Use the Round Cube and set the radius to 1.00 (mine was set wrong).
+Use the "Round Cube" and set the radius to 1.00 (mine was set wrong).
-Doesn't come shaded smooth though so it's still an extra step!

 <3
 v0.3.0:
-Added menu that let's you quickly set a viewport material v0.2.0:
+Added menu that let's you quickly set a viewport material
+v0.2.0:
 Added option to change subdivision levels
 v0.1.0: